SmartPracticeschool/SBSPS-Challenge-4458-Sentiment-Analysis-of-COVID-19/README.md

 ### For viewing the Web Application
 - Refer to the Readme file of the folder named 'Dashboard' for the instructions for running the web app locally.
-- Visit http://sentimentanalysis-quick-panda-hz.eu-gb.mybluemix.net/ to view out web app hosted on IBM cloud.
+- Visit http://sentimentanalysis-quick-panda-hz.eu-gb.mybluemix.net/ to view the web app hosted on IBM cloud.

 <br>
  References:<br>